Requirements

 September

 Arrange a meeting with your full committee to develop goals for the thesis and establish a specific timeline for completion, including due dates for handing in drafts, completing the final project, and meeting for an oral defense.
 At this meeting you will submit a thesis proposal with a working title, thesis statement, and description of proposed research.
+If applicable, submit an IRB proposal.

 Forms:

-IS Majors Senior Checklist
+IDS Majors Senior Checklist

 Student Forms - Includes Senior Honors Thesis Candidate Form,